HitoriSensei/react-kefir-hook/README.md

 # Stream dependencies
-Hook uses dependencies exactly like `useEffect` does, as a second parameter
+Hook uses dependencies like `useEffect` does, but as a third parameter (second one is `initialValue`)

 Usage without dependencies.

-Stream will be fetched once per component mount.
+Stream will be fetched once per component mount (or more exactly memoized with React.useMemo).
 ```
 import { useStream } from 'react-kefir-hook'